Purus National Forest: Location

-It is on the left (west) bank of the Purus River, downstream from Boca do Acre.
+is in the municipality of Pauini, Amazonas.It lies on the left (west) bank of the Purus River, downstream from Boca do Acre.

 The Inauini/Teuini Indigenous Territory to the north partly overlaps the national forest.

 It is bounded to the west by the Mapiá-Inauini National Forest.

 To the south it adjoins the Camicuã Indigeous Territory.

 It takes at least six hours to cover the 200 km road from Rio Branco to Boca do Acre, and the same length of time by boat on the Purus River and then the Mapia stream to reach the central village of Céu do Mapiá.

 This community in the forest is devoted to consecration of the shamanic-Christian syncretism of Santo Daime.

 During the dry season access is limited to the Purus River.

 Environment

 Average temperatures range from 22 to 26 C.

 Rainfall is from 1750 to 2250 mm annually.

 Rain mostly falls in the months of October to April, while the driest season is from June to August.

 The topography is a plateau with hills and flat areas dissected by deep valleys.

 The alluvial areas that are flooded by the Purus River are relatively fertile due to sediments from the Andes.

 However, most of the soils are very poor and acidic.

 The vegetation is entirely dense rainforest.

 In the higher terra firma areas and the valley slopes the canopy reaches 50 m.

 The main tree species are Dinizia excelsa, Manilkara huberi, Anacardium species, Parkia pendula and Bertholletia excelsa.

 In the várzea forest along the Mapiá stream (Igarapé Mapiá) the canopy is typically 20 to 30 m high.

 The Mapiá is densely occupied, with many areas of deforestation along its course.

 In general the area beyond the village of Céu do Mapiá and the Teuini stream is well-preserved.